dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0601.md

 students graduated in 1950 in the United King-65 years

 dom. (「College」in American English and「university」in British English are roughly equivalent.)
 The UK population at the time was 50 million.
 With a life expectancy of, say, 65 years, the rectangle's height is roughly 800 000 per year.
 If, as in the United States of today, 50 percent of the age-eligible population goes to university, 400 000 should graduate each year.
-However, in 1950, the actual number was roughly 17 000—more than a factor of 20 smaller than the estimate.
+However, in 1950, the actual number was roughly 17 000 — more than a factor of 20 smaller than the estimate.

 Such a huge error probably does not come from the population estimate.